 We then proceeded towards Kichu Lhakhang which he read about in the lonely planet.
 It is believed that orange trees give fruit in that region due to the prayers of the local people.
 He decided to meditate inside the Lhakhang where he felt spiritually rejuvenated.
 He also treated himself to a herbal bath in a Bathtub to rejuvenate his body.

 To infinity and Beyond, The Holiday to Bhutan ends

 The next day we bid our farewell and dropped him off to the airport.

-We at Ambo Tours and Travels stayed in contact with him till he reached Bangalore via Kolkota and have built a friendship out of a short holiday to Bhutan spent together in our small but beautiful country that we call home.
+We at Ambo Tours and Travels stayed in contact with him till he reached Bangalore via Kolkota and have built a friendship out of a short holiday to Bhutan spent together in the small but beautiful country that we call home.